On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Analytic compactification

-\end{lem} Note that, the operator $\tilde{T}^1$ improves the weight by $1$.
-Packing these estimates for components of $F^1$, $F^j$, the above Lemma implies: \begin{lem}[{cf. \cite[Theorem 4.1]{NeNi}}] \end{lem} The following lemma follows from the decay rate of $(a^{i}_{\bar{j}})$ in Lemma \ref{invertible} and the definition of norms defined above.
+\end{lem} \begin{rem} Note that the moral of the above estimates are: \begin{enumerate} \item Differentiation with respect to $z^j$ for $j\neq 1$ keeps the weight unchanged and produces an $R^{-1}$ factor under appropriate norms. $\tilde{T}^j$ for $j\neq 1$ keeps the weight unchanged and produces an $R$ factor. \item Differentiation with respect to $z^1$ decreases the weight and produces an $R^{-1}$ factor. $\tilde{T}^1$ improves the weight by $1$ and produces an extra $R$ factor. \end{enumerate} \end{rem} Packing these estimates for components of $F^1$, $F^j$, the above Lemma implies: \begin{lem}[{cf. \cite[Theorem 4.1]{NeNi}}] \end{lem} The following lemma follows from the decay rate of $(a^{i}_{\bar{j}})$ in identity \ref{invertible} and the definition of norms defined above.
 It shows the reason to relax the asymptotics by replacing $\eta$ by $\nu$. \begin{lem}[cf. {\cite[Lemma 3.1]{NeNi}}] Suppose $\|\mathfrak{z}\|_{n+n\alpha,(\nu+1,\nu)}\le 1$, then